← All Resources

 Below 70HypoglycemiaAbnormally low; may cause symptoms

-Fasting glucose is a snapshot of your blood sugar at one moment in time.
-It can be affected by what you ate the night before, stress, sleep quality, and even the time of day.
-A single elevated reading does not mean you have diabetes — but it warrants follow-up testing, typically an A1C test for a longer-term picture.
-Use the Blood Sugar Converter to convert between mg/dL and mmol/L if your lab uses different units.
+Fasting glucose is a snapshot — your blood sugar at one moment in time.
+And it's surprisingly fickle.
+What you ate the night before, how well you slept, even stress from running late to your appointment can bump the number up.
+One elevated reading does not mean you have diabetes.
+But it does warrant follow-up, typically with an A1C test that gives you a much longer-term picture.
+Use the Blood Sugar Converter to convert between mg/dL and mmol/L if your lab reports in different units.

 Hemoglobin A1C